Career Paths & Consumer Information for the Medical Billing & Coding/Office Adminstration Program

 - $100.00 for Textbook/Supplies

-- $15,150 for Tuition (includes scrubs/uniforms, coding and other course books, membership to the American Academy of Professional Coders, Certified Professional Coder (CPC) exam fee, and a portfolio)
+- $15,300 or Tuition (includes scrubs/uniforms, coding and other course books, membership to the American Academy of Professional Coders, Certified Professional Coder (CPC) exam fee, and a portfolio)

 Median Loan Debt

-The median loan debt incurred by students who completed the Medical/Dental Office Management* program during 2011-2012 is broken down into several categories:
+The median loan debt incurred by students who completed the Medical Billing & Coding/Office Administration program during 2014-2015 is broken down into several categories:

 - The private education loan debt (amount borrowed) is $0